What Happens to Priests Who Pray for Peace?

 As of March 2026, patriarchia.ru has published no articles about the defrockings of Koval, Uminsky, Kudrin, Burdin, Kurmoyarov, or the other peace clergy documented in this chapter.
 The Moscow Patriarchate’s official news outlet extensively covers ecclesiastical discipline for other matters (Ukrainian jurisdictional disputes, moral failings, etc.) but has erased its own persecution of anti-war clergy from the institutional record.
 The one partial exception is the Vilnius diocese case (patriarchia.ru article 77826, July 30, 2022), where five Lithuanian priests were defrocked; the article claims the court “considered their acts exclusively in the plane of Church canon law, not touching upon questions of politics,” then states the priests were “using anti-war rhetoric.” ↩

 Fr.
-Kostiantyn Maksimov, a priest of the Ukrainian Orthodox Church (Moscow Patriarchate), was sentenced to 14 years in a Russian labor camp for refusing to transfer his parish to Russian-created dioceses on occupied territory.
+Kostiantyn Maksimov, a priest of the Ukrainian Orthodox Church (Moscow Patriarchate), was sentenced to 14 years in a Russian strict-regime labor camp on Russian “espionage” charges after detention in occupied Ukraine.
+Forum 18 reports that an occupation religious-affairs official said Maksimov had not wanted the Berdyansk Diocese of the Ukrainian Orthodox Church to become an integral part of the Russian Orthodox Church; he was later transferred to a strict-regime labor camp in Russia’s Saratov Region.
 USCIRF lists him as a Religious Prisoner of Conscience.
-USCIRF: https://www.uscirf.gov/religious-prisoners-conscience/forb-victims-database/kostiantyn-maksimov. ↩
+USCIRF: https://www.uscirf.gov/religious-prisoners-conscience/forb-victims-database/kostiantyn-maksimov.
+Forum 18: https://www.forum18.org/archive.php?article_id=2924; https://www.forum18.org/archive.php?article_id=2962. ↩

 Patriarch Kirill, Moscow Diocesan Assembly, December 20, 2023: «Потому что большего нарушения прав человека и религиозной свободы, чем сейчас происходит на Украине, на европейском континенте нет, да и едва ли было, даже в позднее советское время.» https://www.patriarchia.ru/article/105176.
-He repeated the theme at the Moscow Diocesan Assembly on December 20, 2024: «Поразительно: в странах, которые принимают западные ценности, касающиеся прав и религиозной свободы и прав человека, на глазах у всех, у всей Европы происходит прямое гонение и притеснение людей только из-за их религиозного выбора!» (“Astonishing: in countries that accept Western values concerning human rights and religious freedom, before the eyes of all, before all of Europe, direct persecution of people occurs simply because of their religious choice!”) https://www.patriarchia.ru/article/112702. ↩
+He repeated the theme at the Moscow Diocesan Assembly on December 20, 2024: «Поразительно: в странах, которые принимают западные ценности, касающиеся прав и религиозной свободы и прав человека, на глазах у всех, у всей Европы происходит прямое гонение и притеснение людей только из-за их религиозного выбора!» (“Astonishing: in countries that accept Western values concerning human rights and religious freedom, before the eyes of all, before all of Europe, direct persecution of people occurs simply because of their religious choice!”) https://www.patriarchia.ru/article/112702.
+For the religious-freedom documentation cited in the body, see Ukraine Institute for Religious Freedom / MFA comment: https://irf.in.ua/p/158, and Mission Eurasia’s Religious Freedom Initiative: https://missioneurasia.org/religious-freedom/. ↩

 Don Theological Seminary military chaplaincy master’s program, launched 2023.
 By 2025: 107 master’s students from 20+ dioceses; 28 active military chaplains among them.
 On May 1, 2025, the seminary rector received a certificate of gratitude from the commander of the Southern Military District.
 Coverage: Patriarchia.ru, https://www.patriarchia.ru/article/115491; Pravoslavie.ru, https://pravoslavie.ru/169503.html ↩